afriyenn/afriyenn/README.md

 Hi, I'm Yenni 👋

-Business Analyst with 2.5+ years of experience translating business needs into clear, actionable insights.

-I work collaboratively across sales, marketing, and operations to deliver data-driven solutions, improve business processes, and drive revenue growth.
+Business Analyst with 7+ years of professional experience, including a strong foundation in data analysis, reporting, and operational analytics, and 2.5+ years in a formal Business Analyst role within transportation and digital platform environments.
+Experienced in pricing, revenue, and ROI analysis, CAPEX/OPEX evaluation, and executive performance reporting, supporting commercial, operational, and expansion decisions.
+Skilled in translating complex datasets into actionable insights using Power BI, Excel, SQL, and Python, with proven exposure to cross-functional and C-level stakeholders.

 - 📊 Data & Business Analysis: performance reporting, analytical insights, dashboarding, revenue & ROI analysis
 - 🤝 Cross-functional collaboration: Marketing, Sales, and Operations